-- leaving it at the employee’s last known address, or
+- leaving it at the employee’s last known address

-- sending it by pre-paid post to the employee’s last known address.
+- sending it by pre-paid post to the employee’s last known address, or

-- let the employee work through their notice period, or
+- let the employee stay employed through their notice period

-- pay it out to them (also known as pay in lieu of notice).
+- pay it out to them (also known as pay in lieu of notice), or

 - incentive-based payments and bonuses

 If the employer pays out the notice period, the employee's employment ends on the date that payment in lieu of notice is made.
 The employee doesn't stay employed during the notice period (or continue to accrue entitlements, such as annual leave).
 If the employer doesn't pay out any part of the notice period, the employee stays employed for the notice period.
 Employment can't end on a date earlier than the day the notice is given.

 If an employee’s employment is ended while they’re on probation, they still have to get or be paid out notice based on their length of service.

 Employers who terminate the employment of an apprentice or trainee may need to take extra steps to make sure the relevant training contract is properly ended.
 Employers should contact their state or territory training authority for more information about ending apprenticeships or traineeships.
 Visit Apprentices and trainees for a list of state and territory training authorities.